microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

     - `[AppActionIfAndroidDeviceModelNotAllowed <String>]`: managedAppRemediationAction
     - `[AppActionIfAndroidSafetyNetAppsVerificationFailed <String>]`: managedAppRemediationAction
     - `[AppActionIfAndroidSafetyNetDeviceAttestationFailed <String>]`: managedAppRemediationAction
+    - `[AppActionIfDeviceLockNotSet <String>]`: managedAppRemediationAction
     - `[AppActionIfIosDeviceModelNotAllowed <String>]`: managedAppRemediationAction
     - `[AppDataEncryptionType <String>]`: managedAppDataEncryptionType
     - `[Apps <IMicrosoftGraphManagedMobileApp[]>]`: List of apps to which the policy is deployed.
+    - `[BiometricAuthenticationBlocked <Boolean?>]`: Indicates whether use of the biometric authentication is allowed in place of a pin if PinRequired is set to True.
+(Android Only)
+    - `[BlockAfterCompanyPortalUpdateDeferralInDays <Int32?>]`: Maximum number of days Company Portal update can be deferred on the device or app access will be blocked.
     - `[CustomBrowserDisplayName <String>]`: Friendly name of the preferred custom browser to open weblink on Android.
 (Android only)
     - `[CustomBrowserPackageId <String>]`: Unique identifier of a custom browser to open weblink on Android.
 (Android only)
     - `[CustomBrowserProtocol <String>]`: A custom browser protocol to open weblink on iOS. (iOS only)